Azure/lza-oracle/docs/wiki/ANSIBLE.md

 1. Switch to the following subdirectory:
 ```
- $ cd ansible/bootstrap/single_instance
+ $ cd <path_to_repo>ansible/bootstrap/single_instance
 ```

 2. Create a new file called inventory:
 ```
- $ vi inventory
+ $ touch inventory
 ```

-3. The file should contain the following:
+3. Edit the file so that it has the following format:

 ```
 [dbservers]